-In 1990 a student union fee of \$155 for each full-time student and \$77.50 for each part-time student was charged at the commencement of the academic year.
-It is anticipated that this fee will be increased for the 1991 academic year.
+In 1992 a Student Association fee of \$248 for each full-time student and \$238 for each part-time student will be charged at the commencement of the academic year.

 Higher Education Contribution Scheme

 In 1989 the Commonwealth Government introduced the Higher Education Contribution Scheme (HECS).
 Under this scheme students are required to pay part of the cost of their higher education.